SpookyFM/fritz-route/README.md

 * `subnet` The subnet mask of the network for which you are setting up the route.
 E.g. `255.255.255.255`
 * `gateway` The gateway for your route, e.g. `192.168.0.1`
 * `active` Whether the route will be active (`true`) or inactive (`false`) after running the tool
+* `toggle` Use this switch instead of `active` in order to switch the route on or off depending on the current state

 You may also provide these arguments to the script in the form of a JSON file, in this case, only provide the following argument to the script: